organicmaps/organicmaps/docs/CONTRIBUTING.md

 ## Pull Requests

 All contributions to MAPS.ME source code should be submitted via github pull requests.
-Each pull request is reviewed by MAPS.ME employees, to ensure consistent code style and quality.
+Each pull request is reviewed by MAPS.ME maintainers, to ensure consistent code style and quality.
 Sometimes the review process even for smallest commits can be very thorough.

-To contribute you must sign the [license agreement](CLA.md): the same one you sign for Google or Facebook open-source projects.
+To contribute you must assure that you have read and are following the rules stated in the [Developers Certificate of Origin](DCO.md) (DCO).
+We have borrowed this procedure from the Linux kernel project to improve tracking of who did what, and for legal reasons.

+To sign-off a patch, just add a line in the commit message saying:

+    Signed-off-by: Some Developer somedev@example.com

+Git has a flag that can sign a commit for you.
+An example using it is:

+    git commit -s -m 'An example commit message'

+Use your real name or on some rare cases a company email address, but we disallow pseudonyms or anonymous contributions.

 ## Directories